ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * Lots of rewording and tightening up of section 1

 * Lots of wording improvements in section 3, particularly better use of normative language

+* Improve wording in submodules section, particularly how to distinguish types when decoding